 The Virgin Islands offer divers a world class diving experience.
-Divers can enjoy crystal blue waters, a diverse marine life and colorful corals keeping divers entertained for hours on end.
-A couple of the Virgin Islands have some exciting dive sites to explore that are full of unique landscapes, shorelines, lush gardens, colorful reefs and old wrecks.
+The colorful corals, diverse marine life and the clearest blue waters in the Caribbean will keep divers entertained for hours on end.
+There are a few exciting diving sites to explore near the Virgin Islands full of unique landscapes, shorelines, lush gardens, colorful reefs and old wrecks.

 You can dive in the Virgin Islands all year round with water temperatures from 23 to 30 degrees (72 to 86 degrees Fahrenheit), the best visibility is between February and September.
 During the winter season, the Caribbean sea is still warm, however, seas tend to be rougher making the water less clear.